What to Expect

 Your First Visit

-Your first visit to the Urologic Oncology Clinic may take from 3-6 hours.
+Your first visit to the Urologic Oncology Clinic may take from three to six hours.
 You may be scheduled to see doctors from urologic surgery, medical oncology, or radiation oncology.
 You may also have tests and meet with nurses, a patient counselor or other support service providers.

 It is important that we obtain your pertinent medical records including applicable radiology reports, lab reports, pathology slides, and medical summaries.
 We will schedule appointments and make arrangements to obtain these records before your visit.